-- If requesting Institute support to fund 100% of your project costs, your budget should reflect all anticipated expenditures. - If seeking Institute support to fund a portion of a project, your budget should include anticipated sources of income as well as expenditures for these other funding sources (e.g., your organization's in-kind support, other grant support, income from registration fees, etc.).
+If requesting Institute support to fund 100% of your project costs, your budget should reflect all anticipated expenditures. • If seeking Institute support to fund a portion of a project, your budget should include anticipated sources of income as well as expenditures for these other funding sources (e.g., your organization's in-kind support, other grant support, income from registration fees, etc.) Completed proposals must be submitted online by midnight October 1st.
+Awards will be announced on or before January 1, 2019.